 Being aware of fire safety tips can have a big impact in helping to keep your home safe while you are decorating during the holidays.

 Even with all those Christmas tree fires, cooking equipment is the leading cause of home fires and injuries.
 According to the NFPA, many fires occur on Thanksgiving, Christmas day and Christmas Eve.
 Here are some things to remember:

 - Avoid using candles if possible.
 Consider using battery-operated ones.

 - Mantels are beautiful when covered with stockings and greenery.
 But these items are flammable.
 If you use your fireplace frequently, consider hanging these decorations somewhere else.

-- Be sure to check the Christmas tree – make sure it’s got plenty of water and it isn't near heat sources.
+- Check the Christmas tree — confirm it has plenty of water, if it is a real tree, and it isn't near heat sources.

 - When cooking, pay close attention to what you're doing and your surroundings.

 - Keep a fire extinguisher close by.